Skip to main content

 We strongly discourage the utilization of an administrator account within Centreon.

-Dedicated User configuration
+Dedicated user configuration

 This section describes how to configure a local user and minimum privileges to monitor your server.